VII. GRADUATE STUDENT LEAVE POLICIES

 5. Graduate students may request a voluntary medical leave instead of, or in addition to, parental leave.
 Taking either a voluntary medical leave or a parental leave may have implications for a student’s health insurance.
 Students should consult with the Student Health Insurance Office prior to requesting either option.
 Approved periods of medical leave will extend the time permitted to complete requirements for the degree and to graduate.

-6. International students should consult with the Office of International Programs about the visa consequences of receiving either voluntary medical leave or parental leave.
+6. International students should consult with the Office of Global Services about the visa consequences of receiving either voluntary medical leave or parental leave.
 This consultation should occur prior to the submission of the request for parental leave to the Graduate School.

 7. Doctoral Graduate Assistants.
 The following additional terms apply to graduate students in a Ph.D. program with an assistantship: